chingiztob/NxTransit/docs/source/NxTransit.rst

 NxTransit Documentation
 =======================

-This is the User Reference for the NxTransit package.
+This is the User Reference for the **NxTransit** package.
 This guide describes the usage of NxTransit public API.

-.. automodule:: transit.__init__
-   :members:
-   :special-members:
-   :inherited-members:
-   :show-inheritance:

 NxTransit.loaders module
 ------------------------

-.. automodule:: transit.loaders
+.. automodule:: nxtransit.loaders
    :members:
    :special-members:
    :inherited-members: